2 Days in Can Tho, Mekong Delta, Vietnam

 Can Tho (pronounced ‘can tuh’) is the largest city in the Mekong Delta area.
 The area’s uniqueness makes it one of my favorite places in the country.
 Thailand and the Philippines may have better beaches than Vietnam, Laos has a peacefulness that is difficult to find in Vietnam, Myanmar has the friendliest people, but none of those places have the Mekong Delta.

 This guide and itinerary will give you step-by-step directions to making the most out of your 2 days in Can Tho.

-In it, I assume you are arriving midday, staying 2 nights, and leaving in the morning.
+The guide is designed for you to arrive midday, stay 2 nights, and leave in the morning.
 Saigon is just 4 hours away, so it’s possible to stretch out your time here by taking an early bus in, or leaving later in the afternoon.
 For more information about traveling in Can Tho, including how to get there, where to stay, where to eat, and suggestions of where to go next, check out my budget guide to Can Tho.

 Budget Guide to Can Tho

 Day 1 – Market, Book Boat Tour, Sunset by the Lake, Hotpot Alley